How to Get to Moraine Lake in 2024

 I Have a Dog; What Are My Options?

 WowBanff allows pets on the upper deck at no extra cost.
 Keep in mind that the upper deck is exposed to the elements and views.
 The Fairview Limo accepts larger dogs that are well-behaved for a fee.
-If you have a large dog and would like to bring him or her to Moraine Lake, it’s best to contact these two companies first before booking.

 Is There a Free Option to Moraine Lake?

 There are no free shuttle buses to Moraine Lake.
-The only way to access Moraine Lake for free is with your two legs.
+The only way to access Moraine Lake for free is with your own two legs.
 This includes the hiking and biking options mentioned previously.

-The Banff Blog Facebook Group is your headquarters for the Canadian Rockies’ travel advice and information.
-Including hike info and off-season travel information.
+The Banff Blog Private Facebook Group is your headquarters for Canadian Rockies travel advice and information, including hike and off-season travel information.
 You can also meet new adventure buddies.

 Plan Your Trip to the Canadian Rockies

-• Get Around: We suggest renting a car to get around.
+- Get Around: We suggest renting a car to get around.
 You can search for rental cars on Rentalcars.com.
-Or embark on an epic campervan trip.
-We like to compare prices on Motorhome Republic and Outdoorsy.
+For a campervan trip, you can check prices and compare on Outdoorsy.

-1. Interesting and enjoyable read which takes me back to 1957 and my first visit with my husband to this beautiful lake.
+Interesting and enjoyable read which takes me back to 1957 and my first visit with my husband to this beautiful lake.
 The road was narrow and gravel and a bit scary, especially on the return trip.
 We slowly and safely met a large chauffeur driven vehicle from New York and the eyes of the black driver were the size of saucers.
 Other great visits with kids and friends ended in the mid 90’s when we stayed at the lodge with English friends.
 What a lovely visit with dinner and watching the setting sun on the lake.
 The room rates were not astronomical then and the food was excellent.

 Now I think I will go back to your article and reread your advice with memories of then and now.